 - Attracting and hiring leaders who have a collaborative management style, a strong commitment to teamwork and resource-sharing, and the ability to encourage collaboration in their teams.

-- Developing existing leaders through leadership development that teaches them how to communicate expectations, model collaborative behavior through their example, and coach others to improve.
+- Implementing a leadership training and development program that teaches them how to communicate expectations, model collaborative behavior through their example, and coach others to improve.

 - Recognizing and rewarding leaders who demonstrate a strong commitment to the company’s vision for a collaborative work culture.